 May 2000: My wife and I sit numbly in the room at Children’s National Medical Center, being told that our two-year-old son James has Duchenne Muscular Dystrophy – a uniformly fatal disease which throughout history has cruelly taken the lives of boys and young men.
 Equally sobering, the investment of private biopharma companies in DMD at that time: virtually zero.

 Fast forward, 2018: DMD is still a dread, awful disease, but billions in investments are in play.
 Scores of drugs are in the clinical trial pipeline.
 Life expectancy has expanded by a decade.
-James is now a 20-year-old college kid living in the dorms and still having fun despite his disability.
+James is now a 21-year-old college kid and still having fun despite his disability.
 In the last two years, the first two drugs specifically for this disease have been approved by the FDA.
 One of them targets a universe of only 13 percent of DMD boys based on their genetic mutation (which does not include my son).
 The other – deflazacort (marketed now as Emflaza) can help 100 percent of DMD patients.

 We found a caring clinician who was willing to prescribe deflazacort, and we spent thousands of dollars (legally) securing it from a London provider.
 My family is blessed to have had the means and an aggressive clinician.
 Let’s face it, the overwhelming majority of DMD kids do not have that blessing.